braubar/braubar-pi/docs/install.md

 This installation guide will lead you through the whole process of installation and starting up your personal Braubar.

-At first we begin with the installation of the Raspberry Pi and related software.

 ## Raspberry Pi

 A common and small distribution is the raspbian image.
 Download it and copy it to your sd card.
 For the copy enshure that the device is not mounted.
 You need to be root.